dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 The program that receives and interpreting your commands is called the *shell*.
 The shell is also responsible for launching new programs.
 The most default shell program on most Linux systems is called `bash`.

-The shell program prints a prompt for your commands, which typically identifies your username and the current working directory (more on that below).
-On Cloud9 my prompt looks like this:
+The shell program prints a prompt for your commands, which typically identifies your username and the current working directory.
+On Cloud9, my prompt looks like this:

 ```
 dmyers@cms230:~/workspace $